Table of Contents

 If you would prefer to travel by air — Olympic Air and Aegean Airlines have daily flights from Athens to Milos

 (Airport Codes: ATH / MLO)

 The flight is a quick up and down, taking only 40 minutes or so.
 If you’re pressed for time, flying can be a great way to optimize time spent exploring.
 The island’s airport is located about 4 km (2.5 mi) from the port town of Adamas.

 Ready to price out some flights to Milos?
 If so, click on the button below to get started.

 Where to Stay

 In Milos it’s easy to find the perfect place to lay your head each night.
-Everything from airbnb apartments to traditional rooms in small, family run hotels are available in the capitol city of Adamas, which is also the main port of the island.
+Everything from airbnb apartments to traditional rooms in small, family run hotels are available in the main port city of Adamas.

 Here are a few recommended airbnbs in the area: